Beautiful To Me

 Below are a few of the photos from the shoot.
 Enjoy!

-A special thank you to our friends at Richard Trust Co. for their work during the day of the shoot!
+A special thank you to our friends at Only Issue Co. for their work during the day of the shoot!

 All photos were taken by Emma Paulson with the Magic Project.

 The video was able to premiere on pride.com on January 29th, 2018 at 10am.
 Within 24 hours the video was shared over 1,500 times on social media and received a ton of positive response.
 The article included a statement from The Magic Project.
 Below is the text from the article.

 Upset by all of the discriminatory, anti-LGBT and anti-trans legislation from recent years, Canadian singer-songwriter Alan Doyle wanted to create a music video for his latest single "Beautiful to Me" that showcased queer and trans people being happy and being themselves.